Home / Coffee Knowledge / Sustainable supermarket coffee at Coop - we helped

 The construction site in 2020

-The finished drying house at the end of 2020
+The completed drying house at the end of 2020

 On-site training for an 86.5-point coffee

-An investment is useless without the necessary expertise.
+An investment is useless if the know-how is not also trained.
 A local coffee trainer has trained the COSAGUAL team.
-Coop has financed an Ikawa sample roaster , allowing the quality teams in Honduras and Switzerland to taste the same roast profiles and determine the quality together early on.
+Coop has financed an Ikawa sample roaster, so the quality teams in Honduras and Switzerland can taste the same roast profiles and jointly determine the quality early on.

-Tim Willems also helped define the post-harvest process.
-Upon arrival, the coffee cherries are first washed and floated, then laid out on predefined drying beds.
-Initially, they are higher up in the drying house, then move down as they become more dry, drying to the desired residual moisture content over a period of more than 20 days.
+Tim Willems also helped to define the post-harvest process.
+Upon arrival, the coffee cherries are now first washed and floated, then spread out on predefined drying beds.
+Initially, they are higher up in the drying house; as they dry, they move downwards, thus drying to the desired residual moisture content in more than 20 days.

-The resulting coffee is very heavy, lusciously fruity with notes of cherries, a juicy acidity and a deep chocolate base.
+The resulting coffee is very heavy, lusciously fruity with notes of cherries, a juicy acidity, and a deep chocolatey backbone.

 The cherry quality required for such a specialty coffee must be high and uniform.
 Ripeness and uniformity are independent of altitude.
-This means that this project includes producers at different altitudes and does not exclude lower-lying farms.
+This means that this project includes producers from different altitudes and does not exclude lower farms.

-What is the correct price for such a coffee?
+What is the fair price for such a coffee?

-Coop asked us how the price should be set for such green coffee.
-It's not our job to set the price, but to ask the producers what they need.
-So, COSAGUAL set the price, and Coop paid.
-It was that simple.
+Coop asked us how the price for such green coffee should be set?
+It is not our job to determine the price, but to ask the producers what they need.
+So COSAGUAL defined the price and Coop paid.
+Simple as that.
 No haggling.
-Coop pre-financed the coffee, which was extremely important, especially given the coronavirus situation.
+Coop pre-financed the coffee, which was more than essential, especially during the Corona situation.

 A new supply chain: COSAGUAL - algrano - Hochstrasser

-COSAGUAL's coffee was prepared for export at the Beneficio Santa Rosa in Copán.
-We found a partner for Coop in algrano , who delivered the coffee to Switzerland.
-From Basel, it then went on to Hochstrasser in Lucerne, where the coffee is roasted by the team led by coffee trainer and roaster André Strittmatter.
+The coffee from COSAGUAL was made export-ready at Beneficio Santa Rosa in Copán.
+With algrano, we found a partner for Coop who delivered the coffee to Switzerland.
+From Basel, it then went to Hochstrasser in Lucerne, where the coffee is roasted by the team around coffee trainer and roaster André Strittmatter.

 Lenca - an isolated case?

-As coffee makers, we are happy to support such projects, which include a wide range of aspects such as community building, training, fair pricing, long-term commitment, direct investment, and purchase guarantees.
+As Kaffeemacher:innen, we are happy to support projects like these, which encompass a wide range of areas such as community building, training, fair prices, long-term commitment, direct investments, and purchase guarantees.

-Supermarkets and large roasters have the leverage to create a major impact with a simple change of course.
+Supermarkets and large roasters have the leverage to create a big impact with a simple change of course.

-Lenca, the project coffee from Honduras, is a great example for us, demonstrating precisely the points mentioned above.
-However, Lenca is just one coffee in the Coop range that works this way.
-The sensory aspect of Lenca coffee is a cornerstone here, so the effort required is significantly greater than for other coffees.
+Lenca, the project coffee from Honduras, is for us a great example that highlights exactly the points mentioned above.
+However, Lenca is only one coffee in the Coop range that functions in this way.
+The sensory aspect of Lenca coffee is a cornerstone here, so the effort is significantly greater than for other coffees.

-The other coffees in the range are less sensorially complex and do not (yet) come from projects where Coop takes such a strong ownership stake.
-We hope and encourage all supermarkets to follow this path.
-More personal commitment, taking responsibility, establishing new supply chains, and striving for direct relationships.
+The other coffees in the range are sensorily less complex and do not (yet) come from projects where Coop takes such a strong sense of responsibility.
+We wish, and motivate all supermarkets, to embark on this path.
+More self-commitment, taking responsibility, setting up new supply chains, and striving for a direct relationship.
 This is the only way to create prospects for coffee producers.
-Constantly switching to the cheapest green coffees available is a vicious circle that leads steeply downwards and helps no one.
-We see Lenca as a shining example of how many things can be done differently.
+The constant switching to the cheapest green coffees on offer is a vicious circle that leads steeply downwards and helps no one.
+We see Lenca as a lighthouse example of how much can be done differently.